 3. Gain upward feedback from team members before the end of the quarter to establish further what can be improved upon

-Receiving honest, constructive feedback shouldn’t just be a top-down process.
+Receiving honest, constructive feedback shouldn’t just be a top-down process, especially with such great tools available to facilitate this these days.
 Gaining your team's’ perspective is a great way to see how your behaviours and practices impact those around you, and can provide great insight when it comes to what works and what doesn’t.
 When things get busy, it’s easy to forget to check in with your team and gain their feedback on how things are going.
 Having a goal put in place means things won’t get overlooked in place of other tasks or projects.

 4. Improve presentation skills by enlisting help from a capable co-worker or contact, in order to make things more engaging for the team

 Improving presentation skills is always valuable.
 It can have an impact on so many aspects of work life: from presenting better in weekly meetings to improving skills for large company-wide or public presentations.
 Great presentation skills allow you to engage and communicate with, motivate, and inspire your team.

 5. Gain a more in-depth perspective of how departments within the company are run by taking a couple of days to work with or shadow each department over the next two quarters

 Getting an overall perspective of what goes into each department's daily practices is hugely important: it means you can better understand the challenges and obstacles your team members experience on a daily basis, making you a more effective manager.

 6. Improve ability to manage the team remotely, by establishing set communication guidelines for when working out of office.